dzbeck/multiscanner/docs/arch.md

 ---------
 Enabling analytics and advanced queries is the primary advantage of running several tools against a sample, extracting as much information as possible, and storing the output in a common datastore.
-The following are examples of analytics and queries:
+For example, the following types of analytics and queries might be of interest:

 - cluster samples
 - outlier samples
 - samples for deep-dive analysis
 - gaps in current toolset
 - machine learning analytics on tool outputs
-- others

 Reporting
 ---------